-Now Cumbria’s most popular destination, the town is busy for much of the year.
+Now the Lake District’s most popular visitor destination, Bowness-on-Windermere is busy for much of the year.
 People come to enjoy the lake for sailing and watersports, or just to relax and enjoy the atmosphere of the area and the town’s delightful setting.

 Bowness-on-Windermere is now one of the main centres of Outdoor Activities in the UK and an extensive selection of top Adventure Activity companies, guides and instructors are based around here.
 More details are found in our Activities Section.